Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 None of these people were trust fund kids, they just worked hard and saved their money.

-Stop wasting your money on stupid stuff that the world tells you you need.
+It definitely won’t happen overnight, but if you stop wasting your money on stuff that the world tells you you need you will achieve this faster.
 The Joneses are broke with massive amounts of debt.
 Don’t be like the Joneses, be a happy person who drives an old car.

 6. Read more